 An example would be how I first started using LYFT a couple of years ago.
 I downloaded the app, but I wasn’t using it because I was happy enough with UBER at the time.
 So a month and a half after downloading the app but not using it, I got contacted by Lyft and they gave me a discount on my first 10 rides, if I used it within a certain time limit.
 That got me to try it.
 That’s what you’d think someone at SEARS would think.
 So this right there is a small but prime example of the bad management decisions being made in this corporation.
 No wonder they’re in trouble.

 Problem is, now I’m kind of stuck.
 My natural instinct is just to say eff you.
 Go ahead, lower my credit limit, I don’t care.
 On the other hand, there’s the part of me that says you never know what could happen.
 There may come a time when I need to buy something at SEARS and, assuming it’s still in business at that time, why not keep the largest limit possible?
 It’s not like I need to spend a ton, the letter didn’t give me any rules besides use the card by March 31st.
-There’s a SEARS about 10 minutes away from my job, I could drop by on my way home, but a pack of socks for $10 and there ya go.
+I could drop by on my way home, buy a pack of socks for $10 and there ya go.
 BUT I DON’T LIKE BEING THREATENED, DAMMIT!